convincedcoder/convincedcoder.github.io-source/_drafts/2019-03-30-Hammock-driven-development.md

 Sometimes, the best thing you can do for your code is to stop thinking about it - at least consciously.

+## Programming, creativity and the hammock

+In essence, programming is problem solving and problem solving requires creativity.
+This post presents some results from the research on creativity, specifically regarding the interaction between your conscious and subconscious mind, and applies them to programming and to problem solving in general.
+In doing this, we use some ideas from Rich Hickey's talk [Hammock Driven Development](https://www.youtube.com/watch?v=f84n5oFoZBc).
+Although Rich declared that his talk was based on experience rather than science, the advice he gives lines up well with what we learn from the actual research.

 ## The conscious and subconscious mind

 Research has shown that different parts of our brain work differently, are triggered at different times and and are good at different kinds of things.
 When solving a problem (which is what software development essentially boils down to), it can help to combine the efforts of different parts of your brain and let them help each other solve the problem at hand.